navpil/reactordemo/Readme.md

 ## What is monad

-Schroedinger monad (similar to Optional, Completable Future, List (though a strange case for monad))
+Schroedinger monad (similar to Optional, Completable Future, List (though a strange case for monad)).
+It's similar to Schroedinger cat - it's inside the box, we do not know its state, unless we observe (for example by `.get()`), but we can do operations on it.

 Most important:
  - Mono.just(),